-Past work includes: fiddle player and co-creator of the score for Teac Damsa’s multi award-winning dance theatre show Swan Lake / Loch na hEala (2016-2019).
+Past work includes: Music Director and co-creator of the score for Teac Damsa’s multi award-winning dance theatre show Swan Lake / Loch na hEala (2016-2019).
 International touring included performances in the Sydney Opera House, The Bolshoi, Moscow, Abbey Theatre, Dublin, BAM Brooklyn and Saddlers Wells, London, among others.
+Danny also co-founded the Irish-Nordic indie folk band Slow Moving Clouds and played with them from 2014-2018.

 DD_HEADSHOT2021_cropped